ktb92154/sensorReporter-lite/README.md

 # Introduction
 This script has been forked from [/rkoshak/sensorReporter](https://github.com/rkoshak/sensorReporter).
 I've removed everything but the Bluetooth, MQTT and REST support.

+# What can I use this script for?
+I'm using this script to detect whether someone is at home (based on the persons Bluetooth device).
+Since this script reports to MQTT, I can use my OpenHAB installation to get the information and run some rules.
 # SensorReporter
 A python script that polls a sensor and publishes changes in its state to MQTT and/or REST as well as reacting to commands sent to it.
 This lite version only supports Bluetooth device scanning.
 If you need Dash or GPIO, please see the original repo!